 I say, it is enough to make a man mad, to hear such ridiculous quibbles offered instead of sound argument; but so it is, the piece I am writing against contains nothing else.
 When a man grows warm, he has a confounded itch for swearing.
 I have been going, above twenty times, to rap out an oath, by him that made me, but I have checked myself, with this reflection, that it is rather unmannerly, to treat him that made us with so much freedom.
 Thus have I examined and confuted, all the cavils and objections, of any consequence, stated by this Farmer.
 I have only passed over such things, as are of little weight, the fallacy of which will easily appear.

 Hamilton, like Seabury, opens his pamphlet with “Friends and Countrymen.”
 But he signs it with “A Friend to America,” rather than “A W[estchester] Farmer.”
-His aiming at a much wider audience than Seabury did: not a specific profession, location, or social or economic status, by all the colonists.
+His aiming at a much wider audience than Seabury did: not a specific profession, location, or social or economic status, but all the colonists.

 And that, my dears, is how to blow us all away.
 Set a hook.
 Define your terms.
 State your principles.
 Show how they apply to the current situation.
 Wrap it up on a positive note.
 This is surely the reason Hamilton’s Vindication launched him into the top rank of the writers of the Revolution and early Republic: the pamphlet makes a logical, reasoned argument on broad principles, and can be read as an independent work even by those who have arrived late to the debate.